flux-framework/flux-framework.github.io/_docs/quickstart.md

 not  a user identity.

-The second method for launching paralell jobs is a prototype based on use of the Flux KVS for parallel job management termed "WRECK".
+The second method for launching parallel jobs is a prototype based on use of the Flux KVS for parallel job management termed "WRECK".
 The wreck prototype consists of a `flux wreckrun` frontend command,, and a `flux wreck` utility for operating and querying jobs run under the